Javendean/LCC_ManagementSystem/Deployment_Diagnosis.md

 [vite]: Rollup failed to resolve import "@tanstack/svelte-table" from "/vercel/path1/src/lib/components/contacts-data-table/DataTable.svelte".
 ```

-This indicates that the `@tanstack/svelte-table` package, which is used by the `DataTable.svelte` component, was not declared as a dependency in the `package.json` file.
+This indicates that the `DataTable.svelte` component was trying to import from `@tanstack/svelte-table`, but the package installed was `tanstack-table-8-svelte-5`.
+The import statement in the component was incorrect.

 ### 2.2.
 Invalid `jsconfig.json`